Onshore conventional gas

 Three-dimensional geological models using previously collected geological data, rock characterisation analysis and drill well data are being built to define the stratigraphic (rock layers) and structural framework (e.g. geological faults) of the Otway and Gippsland Basins.
 The 3-dimensional models will provide key insights into where gas may be present as well as the nature and location of groundwater.
 This will inform the assessment of the risks, benefits and impacts of onshore conventional gas.

 Gas prospectivity and resource estimates

-Gas prospectivity and resource estimates will be developed, using the above geoscience components, for the Otway geological basin and the onshore Gippsland geological basin.
+Gas prospectivity and resource estimate ranges will then be developed for the Otway Basin and the onshore Gippsland Basin, based on these geoscientific studies.

 Targeted stratigraphic drilling

-Targeted stratigraphic drilling may be carried out in the onshore Otway geological basin to fill gaps in the geological knowledge of the area and to increase certainty of the gas prospectivity and resource estimates.
+Targeted stratigraphic drilling may be carried out in the onshore Otway Basin to fill gaps in the geological knowledge of the area and to increase certainty of the gas prospectivity and resource estimate ranges.

 Environmental studies are investigating and benchmarking groundwater and atmospheric conditions in the Otway and Gippsland Basins; and obtaining information on risks and impacts to the environment.
 Studies are also determining the environmental condition around existing petroleum exploration wells and assessing the potential groundwater impact if conventional gas development occurred.